Thank you for your interest in UWM’s Administrative Leadership program!

 - Educational Administration and Supervision

-You can find answers to some of our frequently asked questions in the Administrative Leadership Application Information FAQ (PDF).
+You can find answers to some of our frequently asked questions in the Administrative Leadership Master’s Degree Program Information FAQ (PDF).
 If you have additional questions about the application process, please contact our Graduate program Admissions Specialist Allison Hochmuth at firstname.lastname@example.org or (414) 229-4599, or contact the Graduate School.

 2. Wait for Your Admissions Decision

-After you complete your application, you will receive a letter with your login and password for UWM’s online student services system (known as PAWS) so you can monitor the status of your application.
-The Graduate School will send your application to Administrative Leadership for review and recommendation.
+After you submit your application, your application will be reviewed by the Graduate School who will evaluate your application for their minimum requirements for admission.
+You will receive a series of automatic emails about the status of your application as it moves through this process.
+The Administrative Leadership Department will also review your application to determine fit with the program.
 After the department makes its recommendation, the Graduate School will finalize the admittance and send you an official letter with your admission decision.

 3. Plan Your Program

-If you are admitted to UWM, the department chair will send you a letter suggesting an advisor to consult concerning your master’s degree program.
-The advisor will help you plan your program, and you should contact him or her as soon as possible after admission.
+If you are admitted to UWM, the Admissions Specialist will also send you a welcome email with your advisor assignment.
+Your faculty advisor will help you plan your program, and you should contact him or her as soon as possible after admission.
 You should let your advisor know the courses for which you enroll each semester; any changes in an approved program must have advisor approval.
-Your advisor is happy to answer any questions about your professional objectives and studies at UWM.
+We are happy to answer any questions about your professional objectives and studies at UWM.

 4. Be Aware of Program Completion Time Limits